 Article IV - Election of Officers and Board Members

 Section 1.
-All officers of the Branch shall serve for a period of one (1) year.
+All officers of the Branch shall serve as stated in the position SOP, corresponding to the fiscal year.
 The Officers must be members of the Branch in good standing.

 Section 2.
 Only the Secretary and Treasurer may succeed themselves.

 Section 3.
 Elections shall be held in the fourth quarter.
-Elections may be conducted by numbered mail ballot (One ballot will be mailed to each voting member by the Secretary and is to be returned in the postage-paid envelope included with the ballot.
-Ballots must be received no later than the date specified on the ballot to be included in the count. ), or by electronic voting via the branch web site Ballots will be tabulated by at least two members in good standing who are neither officers or board members nor seeking election to any position on the ballot.
+Elections will be conducted by electronic voting via the branch web site and/or online voting system.
 Results of the election shall be announced by e-mail or in the branch newsletter.
+See Awards and Election Committee SOP.

 Section 4.
 Each year, two (2) members shall be elected to serve on the Board of Directors for a term of two (2) years.

 Section 5.
-The term of those elected will begin on January 1st and end on December 31st, except for Board members whose term will end December 31st two years following their election.

-Section 6.
 The President-elect shall automatically become President at the termination of the predecessor's term of office.
 In case the President is unable to perform the duties of office, the duties shall devolve upon the President-elect.
 The President shall automatically become the immediate Past-president at the termination of his/her term of office as President.

+Section 6.
+If any member of the Board, other than the President or President-elect, is unable to perform the duties of office or submits a written resignation to the President, a member in good standing shall be elected to serve the unexpired term by a majority vote of the Board present at the next scheduled Board meeting or at a special meeting called for that purpose

 Section 7.
-If any member of the Board, other than the President or President-elect, is unable to perform the duties of office or submits a written resignation to the President, a member in good standing shall be elected to serve the unexpired term by a majority vote of the Board present at the next scheduled Board meeting or at a special meeting called for that purpose

-Section 8.
 If the President-elect is unable to perform the duties of office, a member in good standing shall be nominated to serve the unexpired term by a majority of the Board present at the next scheduled Board meeting or at a special meeting called for that purpose.
-The nominee must be confirmed by the active membership at the next scheduled meeting, following at least ten (10) days advance notification of the meeting.
+The nominee must be confirmed by the active membership at the next scheduled meeting or by email verification from the branch members, following at least ten (10) days advance notification of the meeting.
 The nomination will be confirmed if it receives an affirmative vote from a majority of the voting members present.
 Any eligible voting member unable to attend the meeting may arrange with the Secretary to receive an absentee ballot.

-Section 9.
+Section 8.
 Any elected official of the Branch who is absent from three (3) consecutive meetings of the Board of Directors without providing to the Board satisfactory reasons for the absences may be removed from office by a majority vote of the Board and replaced in accordance with the provisions of Sections 7 and 8, Article IV.

-Article VIII - Finances
+Article V - Finances

 Section 1.
 All monies received shall be deposited by the Treasurer into an interest-bearing checking account in the name of the Branch.
 Monies on deposit may be moved into guaranteed investment accounts such as Certificate of Deposit accounts from time-to-time upon approval of the Board of Directors.
 Such deposits are to be short-term, not to exceed one year.
-Funds designated for the scholarship fund will be deposited by the Treasurer in a separate passbook savings account.